 You (or your sponsor) will have to provide information about your purpose of stay, provide evidence to support your application, and you and/or certain people associated with your stay (sponsors/employer/accountant/medic) must sign various declarations contained within the appendices of the application form.
 For specific information about what is required for different types of permits, there are links below for each type of purpose of stay.

 If you are submitting foreign documents, these must be legalized or authenticated by a government authority in the originating country.
 All documents must also be in Dutch, English, French, or German.
 If not, they must be translated by a translator sworn in by a Dutch court, and submitted along with the original documents.
-For more information on legalization and translating documents, read how to prepare supporting documents for Dutch visa and permit applications.
+For more information on legalization and translating documents, read how to prepare supporting documents for Dutch visa applications.

 You must pay a fee to process your application.
 The fee is not for the permit itself, so it’s important to be aware that if your application is rejected you will not receive a refund.